-Programs that do not follow the general refund policy include School of Professional Studies undergraduate programs, the Kellogg School of Management Executive MBA Program, Pritzker School of Law programs, and the following Feinberg School of Medicine programs: Doctor of Medicine, Doctor of Physical Therapy, Master's in Prosthetics and Orthotics, and Physician Assistant.
-See "Withdrawing from the University" on the Student Financial Services website for each program's refund policies.
+Programs that do not follow the general refund policy include School of Professional Studies undergraduate and graduate programs; Kellogg School of Management Executive MBA Program; Pritzker School of Law programs; and the Feinberg School of Medicine's Doctor of Medicine, Doctor of Physical Therapy, Master's in Prosthetics and Orthotics, and Physician Assistant programs.
+See "Withdrawing from the University" on the Student Finance website for each program's refund policies.